varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   The above list tries to summarize the most important changes from Varnish 3 to Varnish 4.
+   The above list tries to summarize the most important changes from Varnish Cache 3 to Varnish Cache 4.
    For more information, please visit: https://www.varnish-cache.org/docs/trunk/whats-new/upgrading.html

    If you want to migrate your VCL code from Varnish 3 to Varnish 4, you may be interested in looking at the `varnish3to4 <https://github.com/fgsch/varnish3to4>`_ script.